Quantum Hamiltonian Complexity: Introduction

+where each $H_i$ acts ``non-trivially'' only on some subset of $k$ qudits.
+Here, each $H_i$ should be thought of as a ``quantum constraint'' or ``clause'', analogous to the notion of a $k$-local clause in classical constraint satisfaction problems.
+For example, just as a classical clause such as $(x_i\vee x_j\vee x_k)$ for $x_i,x_j,x_k\in\set{0,1}$ forces its bits to lie in set $x_ix_jx_k\in\set{001,010,011,100,101,110,111}$ (where $\vee$ denotes logical OR), a quantum clause $H_i$ restricts the state of the $k$ qudits it acts on to lie in a certain \emph{subspace} of $(\complex^d)^{\otimes n}$.
+Moreover, each clause $H_i$ requires $O(k)$ bits express (assuming all matrix entries are specified to constant precision).
+This is because each $H_i$ is given as a $d^k\times d^k$ complex matrix (this is made formal in Section~\ref{sscn:basicsqhc}).
+As a result, although $H$ itself is a matrix of dimension $d^n\times d^n$, i.e. $H$ has dimension exponential in $n$ the number of qudits, the description of $H$ in terms of local clauses $\set{H_i}$ has size \emph{polynomial} in $n$.

+Since local Hamiltonians are intricately tied to the time evolution of quantum systems in nature, the goal of QHC is to study properties of local Hamiltonians $H$.
+Common computational tasks include estimating the \emph{ground state energy} (smallest eigenvalue) of $H$, or computing features of $H$'s \emph{ground state} (eigenvector corresponding to the smallest eigenvalue).
+Intuitively, the ground state can be thought of as the vector $\ket{\psi}$ which ``maximally satisfies'' the constraints $\set{H_i}$ (i.e. the ``optimal solution'' to the quantum constraint system), and is of particular interest as it encodes the state of the corresponding quantum system when cooled to low temperature.
+In fact, any classical Constraint Satisfaction Problem (CSP) of arity $k$ can be embedded into a $k$-local Hamiltonian, such that determining the ground state of the Hamiltonian yields the optimal solution to the CSP.
+(This connection is made explicit in \S\ref{sscn:basicsqhc}.)
+Thus, ground states are interesting from a complexity theoretic perspective.

-Let us elaborate further with a motivating example: Consider the case of helium-4.
-When cooled to near absolute zero, helium-4 relaxes to its ground state (which is encoded by some local Hamiltonian $H$).
+Let us also motivate ground states from a physics perspective.
+Consider the case of helium-4: When cooled to near absolute zero, helium-4 relaxes to a state $\ket{\psi}$ which is the ground state of some local Hamiltonian $H$ (the precise form of $H$ is beyond the scope of this introduction).
 This ground state exhibits an exotic phase of matter known as \emph{superfluidity} --- it acts like a fluid with zero viscosity.
 (See~\cite{SFH} for a video demonstrating this remarkable phenomenon.)
-Ideally, we would like to understand the properties of this superfluid phase so that, for example, we can in turn use this knowledge to design new, advanced materials.
-In this direction, QHC might ask questions such as: Can we run efficient classical simulations to predict when a quantum system will exhibit interesting phenomena such as a phase transition?
-Which quantum systems in nature have a ground state with a succinct classical representation?
-What is the complexity theoretic power inherent in such quantum systems?
+Ideally, we would like to understand the properties of the superfluid phase demonstrated by $\ket{\psi}$, so that, for example, we can in turn use this knowledge to design new, advanced materials.
+In this direction, QHC might ask questions such as: Which quantum systems in nature have a ground state with a succinct classical representation?
+Can we run efficient classical simulations to predict when a quantum system will exhibit interesting phenomena, such as a phase transition?
+Can we quantify the hardness of determining certain properties of local Hamiltonians by establishing connections to computational complexity theory?
+In the context of helium-4, for example, the first of these questions is particularly relevant --- to the best of our knowledge, a closed form for the ground state energy or the ground state of helium-4 remain elusive.
+(Heuristic approximations based on variational methods, however, have long been known; see, e.g.~\cite{SV67}.)